Guided Wildlife Walks

 Guest holding a shearwater

 We begin each walk with a fifteen minute talk and presentation in our information center/gift shop.
-When possible, we will try and coincide these walks with Storm Petrel ringing run during the summer months, giving visitors the chance to see another exclusively nocturnal and incredibly elusive visitor to Bardsey!
+When possible, we will try and coincide these walks with Storm Petrel ringing during the summer months, giving visitors the chance to see another exclusively nocturnal and incredibly elusive visitor to Bardsey!
 This walk is only available to guests staying overnight on the island.

 Listening to the informative talk about the life of a shearwater

-Mark showing guests a Storm Petrel
+Showing guests a Storm Petrel

-Manx Shearwater Chicks
+Manx Shearwater Chick walks

 A fluffy shearwater chick in August

-A Shearwater chick just a few weeks before it fledged
+Shearwater chick a few weeks before fledging

 No comments: